pkbullock/teams-hackathon-2023/README.md

 - Keep a reference of teams that you have participated in, but allow the user to leave the team, but keep a link to it, to re-join in future.

-### However in researching the hack I learned a few things

-- In the Graph, the activity feed is not available in the Graph API as a read operation, only a write operation is available.
-There is a permission in AAD but no known API.
-- Getting data from across chats and channels is possible with the Graph API but alot of subscriptions to each team is required using premium APIs and doesnt quite hit the mark with the data we need for this scenario - inviting other issues over compliance and security into the app.
-- Attempts to see how Teams does it failed, the calls to the service as well hidden,
-- There are opportunities to improve the graph documentation for event hubs and subscriptions.
-- Teams Toolkit v5 does not support Visual Studio at this time
-- The MS Learn modules for the Graph Change notifications are not up to date with the latest changes to the Graph SDK C# library
-- Some GitHub Copilot X usage was done to hit the ground running with some of the code
-- Spent some time looking at the Graph SDK C#, there isnt specific documentation on using this library but learned how to start using it.

 ### Distractions and future exporations